Tennis in India: Women's Singles

+Notable performances at Olympics

-Grand Slam Finals
+Grand Slam finals

-In 1997, India won their first Grand Slam title at the French open, in the Mixed Doubles.
-Since then Indians have won Grand Slam titles in the Mixed Doubles, Men's Doubles, Women's Doubles besides Girls' Doubles events.
-No Indian has so far won a Grand Slam Singles title in the Men's or Women's category.
+In 1997, India won their first Grand Slam title at the French Open, in the mixed doubles.
+Since then Indians have won Grand Slam titles in the mixed doubles, men's doubles, women's doubles besides girls' doubles events.
+No Indian has so far won a Grand Slam Singles title in the men's or women's category.